 In your trust agreement, you will also name one or more successor trustees who will manage the trust’s assets if you should ever become unable to do so.
 Your successor trustee would also take over the management and distribution of your assets when you die.

-You should consult with a qualified estate planning attorney to assist you in the preparation of a living trust, your Will and other estate planning documents.
+You should consult with a qualified estate planning lawyer to assist you in preparing a living trust, your Will and other estate planning documents.
 Also, keep in mind that your choice of trustees is extremely important.
-The trustee’s management of your living trust assets will not be automatically subject to direct court supervision.
+That trustee’s management of your living trust assets will not be automatically subject to direct court supervision.